We regret that the gallery is not currently reviewing artist submissions.

 Kate Larkin, Assistant to the Directors

-Founded in 1995, DC Moore Gallery represents nationally and internationally known contemporary artists whose diverse practices include painting, drawing, photography, sculpture, and installation, as well as important estates and foundations including those of Romare Bearden, Charles Burchfield, Paul Cadmus, Robert de Niro, Sr., Ralph Eugene Meatyard, Nathan Oliveira, George Tooker, and Jane Wilson.
-The gallery is primary representative to Eric Aho, David Driskell, Janet Fish, Mary Frank, Mark Innerst, Yvonne Jacquette, Valerie Jaudon, Joyce Kozloff, Robert Kushner, Whitfield Lovell, Duane Michals, Carrie Moyer, Claire Sherman, Katia Santibañez, Barbara Takenaga, Darren Waterston, and Alexi Worth.
-The gallery specializes in 20th century American painting, sculpture, and works on paper, including Modernism, Magic Realism, African American, Social Realism, and Abstraction Expressionism.
+Founded in 1995, DC Moore Gallery represents nationally and internationally known contemporary artists whose diverse practices include painting, drawing, photography, sculpture, and installation, as well as important estates and foundations including those of Romare Bearden, Charles Burchfield, Paul Cadmus, Robert de Niro, Sr., David C. Driskell, Ralph Eugene Meatyard, Nathan Oliveira, George Tooker, and Jane Wilson.
+The gallery is primary representative to Eric Aho, Theresa Daddezio, Janet Fish, Mary Frank, Chie Fueki, Mark Innerst, Yvonne Jacquette, Valerie Jaudon, Joyce Kozloff, Robert Kushner, Whitfield Lovell, Duane Michals, Carrie Moyer, Claire Sherman, Katia Santibañez, Barbara Takenaga, Darren Waterston, and Alexi Worth.
+The gallery specializes in 20th-century American painting, sculpture, and works on paper, including Modernism, Magic Realism, African American, Social Realism, and Abstraction Expressionism.
 In recent years the gallery’s program has expanded to include photography.

 DC Moore Gallery maintains a robust exhibition schedule mounting fifteen to twenty museum-quality exhibitions annually, ranging from historical presentations, to focused one-person shows and major career retrospectives.
 The gallery supports a vigorous publication program producing significant catalogues and books, with essays by distinguished art historians and critics.
-As a member of the Art Dealers Association of America (ADAA) and The Association of International Photography Art Dealers (AIPAD) DC Moore subscribes to the highest standards of connoisseurship and scholarship.
+As a member of the Art Dealers Association of America (ADAA), DC Moore subscribes to the highest standards of connoisseurship and scholarship.

 The gallery maintains long-standing relationships with museums, private collectors, and corporations around the world and is dedicated to providing expertise and guidance to both beginning and established collectors.